Shippable/admiral/releaseNotes/master.md

   - If a subscription ends up with a single Node pool as a result of adding/removing SKU's or Node pools, the Node pool is always set as the default Node pool.
   - CI Projects with special characters can be seen in SPOG `Dry run`.
+  - After a project is enabled for CI, the project name can be clicked so that you can navigate to the project dashboard.
+This     simplifies the process of triggering a manual build for testing purposes once a project is enabled.

 ## Custom Nodes